mauricio/statistics-2-project/analysis.md

----
-title: Is there a relationship between education level and willingness to diminish the government deficit by cutting military costs?
+# Is there a relationship between education level and willingness to diminish the government deficit by cutting military costs?
-output:
-  html_document:
-    keep_md: yes
-    theme: cerulean
-date: "2014/10/19"
----
+2014/10/19

 ### Introduction: